BNAadministrator3/Omnipotent-Quantification/README.md

 2. Is the present method already proper for across architectures and tasks?

 3. Slow mixed precision quantization scheme generation time.

+4. Ascend quantizer/dequantizer inference acceleration.

+5. How to finetune weights of neural networks to improve their accuracy using simple min-max quantization.